 Bed sores are defined as injuries to the skin and underlying tissue as a result of prolonged pressure on the skin.
 Lying or sitting in one position for too long can cut off the blood supply to areas that touch a bed or chair that a person is confined to, simply due to body weight.
 Since bed sores are preventable, they can be a sign of abuse or neglect from staff at a nursing home, hospital, or an assisted living facility.

-If you or a loved one has acquired bedsores while admitted to a medical facility, speak to a Fairfax personal injury attorney at Koonz McKenney Johnson & DePaolis LLP, as you maybe entitled to compensation.
+If you or a loved one has acquired bedsores while admitted to a medical facility, speak to a Northern Virginia personal injury attorney at Koonz McKenney Johnson & DePaolis LLP, as you maybe entitled to compensation.
 We have extensive experience handling bed sore cases and we can offer you a free case evaluation.
 Contact our office today to schedule a free consultation.